element-hq/synapse/docs/usage/configuration/config_documentation.md

 * `attribute_requirements`: It is possible to configure Synapse to only allow logins if SAML attributes match particular values.
 The requirements can be listed under `attribute_requirements` as shown in the example.
 All of the listed attributes must match for the login to be permitted.
+Values can be comma-seperated to allow multiple values for one attribute.
 * `idp_entityid`: If the metadata XML contains multiple IdP entities then the `idp_entityid` option must be set to the entity to redirect users to.
    Most deployments only have a single IdP entity and so should omit this option.